Yulab2019/ron-yu-lab.github.io/README.md

 ## images folder

 All of the images live in this folder.
 When you want to include an image in a post or alongside a team_member tile you'll be able to proved the path to where the image resides.
 The folder structure is for organization only.
-If you want to change the name of an existing folder you'll have to be thorough with updating the paths referencing the original path, so it'll be easiest to leave them as they are and to follow the exisitng scheme.
+If you want to change the name of an existing folder you'll have to be thorough with updating the paths referencing the original path, so it'll be easiest to leave them as they are and to follow the existing scheme.

 # Specific tasks